Kietpawpan/roman/README.md

 # roman.js
-A javascript library for romanization of Thai names.
+A JavaScript library for romanization of Thai names.

 1. Load the roman library.
 ```